mmusich/SiStripHitResolution/README.md

 * root -l Resolutions.cc

 This will produce two output files: GaussianFits_Micrometres.root and HitResolutionValues_Micrometres.txt (for hit resolution values expressed in micrometres), and GaussianFits_PitchUnits.root and HitResolutionValues_PitchUnits.txt (for hit resolution values expressed in pitch units)

+## References ##

+* Butz, E. (2017).
+Operation and Performance of the CMS Outer Tracker.
+The Compact Muon Solenoid Experiment Conference Report.
+2017/428.
+* Chiochia, V et al. (2005).
+Track reconstruction in the CMS tracker.
+CMS Analysis Note.
+CMS AN 2005/063.
+* Gelé, D. (2018).
+Status of SiStripHitResolution studies.
+* Ulmer, K. (2009).
+Tracker Hit Resolution Measurements in 2009 CRAFT Data.